Privacy & GDPR Compliance for Logs

-Server logs inherently capture personally identifiable information (PII) such as IP addresses, query parameters, and session cookies.
-Achieving Privacy & GDPR Compliance requires a systematic pipeline that redacts sensitive fields, enforces strict retention windows, and preserves anonymized crawl signals for technical SEO analysis.
-This blueprint outlines the exact configuration steps, validation protocols, and troubleshooting workflows needed to align log infrastructure with regulatory mandates.
+Server logs inherently capture personally identifiable information (PII): IP addresses are personal data under the GDPR, and query strings, referrers, and cookies routinely carry session tokens, emails, and user identifiers.
+Achieving privacy and GDPR compliance for your server logs requires a systematic pipeline that redacts sensitive fields at ingestion, enforces strict retention windows, and still preserves the anonymized crawl signals technical SEO depends on.
+This guide gives the exact configuration, validation, and troubleshooting steps to align log infrastructure with regulatory mandates without blinding your crawl analysis.

 • Map PII exposure across standard access and error logs

-• Deploy deterministic IP hashing to retain bot tracking fidelity
+• Deploy deterministic IP truncation/hashing to retain bot-tracking fidelity

 • Automate retention enforcement and secure archival